smeyanoff/image-depth-estimation/README.md

 ---

 To display the example 3D model in AR you should follow this steps:

+1. Download [this](https://drive.google.com/file/d/17ADHEdwKrz4rE9oNZdG7C44uUbicCnlf/view?usp=sharing) 3D model object (or any other and name it "test_object.obj") and put it in *visualisation/object_ar* directory
-1. Run the server on your localhost:
+2. Run the server on your localhost:

 `cd visualisation`